 Full-service provider of industrial catalysis.
 This is C&CS.

-water gas shift reaction
+Water-gas shift reaction

-meaning of the reaction
+Meaning of the reaction

-• Increasing hydrogen yield:
+• Increased hydrogen yield:

 It converts carbon monoxide, a byproduct of steam reforming, into hydrogen, which increases the efficiency of the overall process.